Mriganka-github/Exploratory-Data-Analysis/README.md

 # Part 1: Data cleaning

-●	Write a function called data_cleaning() which, when called, would perform the following activity:
+●	A function called data_cleaning() which, when called, would perform the following activity:

 1. Create a column at the end, named “inc/dec percentage”, which would give the growth/reduction percentage in numbers of level 1 vs level 4 columns.
 Like, (“Level 1” – “Level 4”) / “Level 1” * 100